What Is Geofencing And How Does It Work?….Location Based Software

 Tips for Implementing Geofencing into Your Marketing Strategy

-For those people who are not using geofencing for security or fleet management, but rather for marketing, here are some sound geofencing tips you can use to implement into your marketing strategy:
+For those people who are not using geofencing for security or fleet management but rather for marketing, here are some sound geofencing tips you can use to implement into your marketing strategy:

 Take Into Account The Industry & Total Addressable Market

-Geofencing works better for certain industries compared to other.
+Geofencing works better for certain industries compared to others.
 A great example is comparing B2B versus B2C industries.
 Because of the higher customer value and the longer purchase cycle, geofencing tends to work better for B2C industries like retailers, car dealerships, real estate developers, restaurants, and even healthcare.

 Use It More For Reaching People Researching Or In-Market For A Product/Service